oemunoz/wikkawiki/Readme.md

 ```

 - Run out of the box, to install WikkaWikki page.
-- Run the latest Version of WikkaWiki (1.4.0), from the github tar.gz.
+- Run the latest Version of WikkaWiki (1.4.0), from the github repository.
 - Run with PHP 7.0 (Developer testing).
 - A new WikkaWiki database over MariaDB 10.0.31 (testing), with the next DB/user/password options.
 - Support for SqLite database, with configuration option from the installer.